oceanbase/.github/profile/README.md

 The OceanBase community provides many solutions together with other communities and partners, such as [CloudCanal](https://www.clougence.com/cloudcanal), [Flink CDC](https://github.com/ververica/flink-cdc-connectors) and [Apache DolphinScheduler](https://github.com/apache/dolphinscheduler) etc.

-We will launch a repository for ecosystem projects on GitHub in the near future, and welcome more communities and developers to join our ecosystem, we can do some cool stuff together!
+We will create new repository to collect all the information about ecosystem projects on GitHub in the near future, and welcome more communities and developers to join our ecosystem.
+Let's do some cool stuff together!

 ### Get in Touch